paula-abella/test-app/README.md

 <img width="720px" alt="test-app-demo" src="https://user-images.githubusercontent.com/84423488/174955650-633f1a29-56c1-489d-85c2-90c4e130f8ca.png">

+This dummy application has the navigation and some testing pages setup.
+It's meant to serve a simple and static page so it's not using any of our BEEF architecture.

 ### Updating packages
-If you need to bump the SUI libraries to test the latest version(s)
+To bump the SUI libraries to get the latest version(s)

 ```
 npm i @siteminder/sui-core@latest @siteminder/sui-icons@latest @siteminder/sui-themes@latest
 ```

 ### Using the components
-Routes and a couple of empty pages are provided in the dummy application.
-You can add content/components to it to test things locally.
+To update existing pages in the application, open up any of the views.

 For example, open `src/views/direct-booking/direct-booking-rates.vue` then add HTML directly into the `template` tag.
 Note that in Vue, there should be one root element, for example an outer `div` with all the contents inside.